yatokai-3/Agentic-Vehicle-Analytics/README.md

 ---

-# 💡 Why This Project?

-Most analytics systems still require:

-- SQL expertise
-- Manual scripting
-- Static dashboards
-- Repetitive workflows

-VahanGraph attempts to bridge that gap by combining:

-- Natural language understanding
-- Dynamic code generation
-- Graph-based reasoning
-- Human oversight

-into a single intelligent analytical workflow.

----

-# ⭐ If you found this interesting...
+# If you found this interesting...

-Consider starring the repository and contributing ideas 🚀
+Consider starring the repository and contributing ideas